-- Program Advising (PA) will include program requirements, scheduling guidelines and milestones, and any problems, issues, or concerns. - PA follows the mandatory orientation program for new students prior to the start of their first term. - Each student will meet formally with Enrollment Coordinator for a first academic advising appointment as a new student. - Initial Program Advising will occur during the student's first term.
-Each new student must participate in initial Program Advising before they are permitted to register for the second term of classes. - The Program Office will be available for subsequent Program Advising as needed (contact oconline@nova.edu to schedule an advising appointment)
+- Program Advising (PA) will include program requirements, scheduling guidelines and milestones, and any problems, issues, or concerns. - PA follows the mandatory orientation program for new students prior to the start of their first term. - Each student will meet formally with the academic advisor for a first academic advising appointment as a new student. - Initial Program Advising will occur during the student's first term.
+Each new student must participate in initial Program Advising before they are permitted to register for the second term of classes. - The Program Office will be available for subsequent Program Advising as needed.
+To schedule an advising appointment, please contact the current academic advisor and submit a request here.